Like everything else, the employee lifecycle has a beginning and an end. But it’s what you do with the in-between that counts.

 Prolonging the Employee Lifecycle

-In order to prolong the lifecycle of employees in general – and the development phase in particular – it is important that you establish an adequate talent development and management program.
+In order to prolong the employee lifecycle in general – and the development phase in particular – it is important that you establish an adequate talent development and management program.

 For many, this can prove to be a tricky undertaking, but the secret to success is this: Don’t fall into the trap of thinking that learning has a beginning and an ending.
 It doesn’t, because true learning means continuous exploration, discovery and development.